KG-UT/android-game/Phase2/README.md

      match all the initally flipped down cards, in as less moves as possible.
      The cards are numbered in pairs, from 0 to 7.
      Each time you click a card, your score increases.
-     The first initial card clicked from the initial face down cards will stay up.
+     The initally card clicked from the initial face down cards will stay up.
-     On clicking another card which is face down, if it matches the previous card, it will flip over.
+     On clicking another card which is face down, it will flip over. if it matches the previous card, you will have a matching pair that will stay up for the rest of the game.
-     Otherwise the earlier card will flip down again, and you should try and remember it's position.
+     Otherwise, if the newly clicked card doesn't match the earlier card, it will stay up until you click another card, and then both the cards(earlier and the not matching card) will flip down again, and you should try and remember their positions.
      Each time you click a card, your score increases.
      There is a save button which saves the game if you click it.
      Once you have matched all the pairs, the game ends.